Sushoma Sarkar

-Sushoma Sarkar is a Bangladeshi television and film actress who mainly appeared in TV Drama.
+Sushoma Sarkar is a Bangladeshi television and film actress.

 Career

 Sushama Sarkar studied in Jahangirnagar University.
 She appeared in TV dramas like "Progga Paromita", "Bijli", "Dhonni Meye" etc. In 2016, she was cast in Indo-Bangladesh joint venture film Badsha – The Don which stars Jeet and Nusrat Faria.

 Apart from films and television, she has acted in a number of stage dramas as well.
 She started with stage dramas 'Janame Janmantare' in 1999.
 In January 2018 it was confirmed that she'll return to stage dramas with 'Nityopuran' as Draupadi, which is written by Masum Reza.
 The role was earlier played by seniors like Banya Mirza and Naznin Hasan Chumki.

+Personal life

+Sarkar belongs to a Hindu family of Dhamrai.
+She is married to Litton Kar.
+They have a daughter, Anidra.